 No Alcohol Before Bedtime – I almost did not include this because many people already know that while alcohol can put you to sleep it can often wake you up several times during the night.
 A drink or a glass of wine with an early dinner is okay.

 Light and Temperature – Your bedroom should be as dark as possible, no light at all.
 But if you startle waking-up in a dark room, a light in a different room or a very dim nightlight is okay.
-If you have equipment such as a CPAP machine for your sleep prescribed then of course that’s okay.
+If you have equipment such as a CPAP machine prescribed for your sleep then of course that’s okay.
 Your bedroom should always be slightly on the cool side, in summer and winter.
 Our body temperatures drop at night and by cuddling with ourselves under the covers we warm to an optimal sleeping temperature.

 muse on your day, begin the letting go process